anzo26/anzo26/README.md

 # 💫 About Me:
 Hi, my name is Anže Golob, a passionate computer science graduate from Slovenia.

-I recently completed my studies at FERI (Faculty of Electrical Engineering and Computer Science) in Maribor. 🎓
+I have recently completed my studies at FERI (Faculty of Electrical Engineering and Computer Science) in Maribor. 🎓

 I strive to become a well-rounded and proficient programmer through my studies and practical experience. 💻